 I’m so excited to share these with you and hope that you are inspired to start this new tradition with your family this November!

 ORDER YOUR OWN THANKSGIVING TREE ORNAMENTS

 I’ve created a set of 30 printable Thanksgiving Tree Ornaments (one for each day in November) that you can use to teach your kids how to be more grateful this season.
 You can print a full-color set for your family or individual sets for each of your children to have their own tree.
 I’ve also included black and white versions to use as coloring pages for a fun activity.

 **NOTE: The tree is not included, but we use the 20″ Tabletop Tree Light if you need a recommendation.
 I love it because it’s battery operated and lights up!**

 YOU MIGHT ALSO LIKE…

-- Teach Your Kids Responsibility with this Chore Bingo
+- Teach Your Kids Responsibility and Make Cleaning Fun with These Chore Ideas